zephyrproject-rtos/trusted-firmware-m/trusted-firmware-m/docs/design_documents/dual-cpu/communication_prototype_between_nspe_and_spe_in_dual_core_systems.rst

 mailbox reply operations.
 The mailbox reply functions must not trigger context switch inside SVC handler.

-If an errors occurs in the handlers, the TF-M RPC handlers, ``tfm_rpc_psa_call()``, ``tfm_rpc_psa_connect()`` and ``tfm_rpc_psa_close()``, may terminate and return the error, without triggering the target Secure Partition.
-The mailbox implementation should return error code to NSPE.
+If an error occurs in the handlers, the TF-M RPC handlers, ``tfm_rpc_psa_call()``, ``tfm_rpc_psa_connect()`` and ``tfm_rpc_psa_close()``, may terminate and return the error, without triggering the target Secure Partition.
+The mailbox implementation should return THE error code to NSPE.

 A compile flag should be defined to enable replying routine via mailbox in dual-core scenario during building.